 In 1940 Eugene Teter donated to the Museum this patriotic quilt made by his great-grandmother in 1861 for his grandfather, a Union soldier from Indiana…She personalized it by quilting the name of her son, George Teter, and the names of Generals Scott and Taylor under whom he served…Mary died in 1897 in Noblesville, Indiana.
 This “Stars and Stripes” patriotic quilt is a reminder of her devotion to family and country.

-Another example of the historical presence of quilts includes the Nine Patch quilt block.
-This block has been around for hundreds of years—an integral part of American history, especially during the time of the pioneers and their move west.
+The Nine Patch quilt block has a strong historical presence in the quilting world, as well, and when combined with stars, makes a lovely overall design like we see in Nancy Mahoney’s West Point.
+The Nine Patch has been around for hundreds of years as an integral part of American history, especially during the time of the pioneers and their move west.
 Women sewed, as was tradition, and children began their sewing education with simpler projects, like Nine Patch quilt patterns.
-You can see quilting history stitched right into these quilt blocks, and when included in patriotic quilt patterns like Nancy Mahoney’s West Point, an even bigger tale is told.
+It seems only natural that the Nine Patch would be incorporated into a patriotic design.

-Many of you know that we feature at least one Quilt of Valor® in each issue of Love of Quilting.
-In the latest issue—Love of Quilting July/August 2017—Marianne Fons shares her latest Quilt of Valor® with us called Parade Rest.
+We feature Quilts of Valor® in each issue of Love of Quilting and McCall’s Quilting.
+In the Love of Quilting July/August 2017 issue, Marianne Fons shares her Quilt of Valor® with us called Parade Rest.
 She chose a classic Pinwheel Star quilt block as the focus and it’s pretty fabulous.
-So fabulous, in fact, that it graces the cover of the latest issue and is the focus of episode 3010 of the upcoming Love of Quilting 3000 TV series.
+So fabulous, that it’s the cover quilt for this issue and the focus of episode 3010 in the Love of Quilting 3000 TV series.